Defining Highly Effective Offices of Early Learning in State Education Agencies and Early Learning Agencies – A CEELO Vision Paper

 CEELO is committed to helping state early education policy makers strengthen their capacity to lead sustained improvement in early learning opportunities and outcomes for children.
 Our work is focused on nurturing strong leaders and highly capable staff who can guide state agencies to expand access to early education, enhance program quality, and obtain adequate funding to make a positive difference in the lives of children birth through third grade.

-In addition to this vision paper, we are providing resources, encouraging conversation and sharing TA opportunities to help policy makers and educators gain a deeper understanding of what it takes to be a highly effective office of early learning in state government.
+Below we provide resources, encouraging conversation and sharing TA opportunities to help policy makers and educators gain a deeper understanding of what it takes to be a highly effective office of early learning in state government.
 We invite you to engage and expand the discussion.

 View additional OEL capacity resources below: